annafolmann/DAT250-expass-2/README.md

 My pending issue is that I did not manage to get Springboot fully working.
 Because of this, I could not use the H2 web console to visually inspect the tables and I had to rely only on thes test queries for verification.
 Also, that my REST controllers remain commented out and non-functional.

+# Expass 5
+The building and testing of Redis went smoothly and without complications.
+I installed and ran Redis locally, explored basic CLI commands and connected it to my Java project using the Jedis library.
+I made the "RedisExperiment.java" file and worked with different daat types to store user and poll data.
+I also implemented a simple cache (TTL) feature to show how fast data storage and retrievel can be using Redis.